 - Insurance companies are not interested in settling your case quickly.
 The longer it takes to settle your claim, the more likely you are to give up.
 That is why they encourage you to not hire an attorney so that they can continue to push your claim to the side.

 - Insurance companies give their lowest offer first.
 The most important thing to understand is the offer you get is not final and it is not the best.
 Instead, insurance companies will give you their lowest offer and see if you take it or negotiate with them.
 In the case of a serious injury, that first offer will look much bigger than it is.

 Speak with a Personal Injury Attorney Before Talking to Insurance

-If you have been seriously injured in a car accident or other type of accident, do not rely on your insurance company to tell you the truth.
+If you have been seriously injured in a car accident, motorcycle crash or other type of accident, do not rely on your insurance company to tell you the truth.
 Instead, contact Jeffrey Harlan Penneys, Esquire today.
 He can assist you with filing your insurance claim, negotiating a settlement and taking insurance companies to court.
 Schedule your consultation now by reaching him on his cell phone at 215-771-0430 or contact the office toll-free at 800-465-8795 or local at 215-987-3550.
 You can also ask a question online.